deepakdhaka-1/Crypto-Calander/README.md

 ---

 ## 📌 Overview
-CryptoCraft Scraper is a Python-based automation tool that uses **Playwright** to scrape the latest Calenders from **CryptoCraft** and saves the data directly into **Google Sheets** for real-time tracking.
+CryptoCraft Scraper is a Python-based automation tool that uses **Playwright** to scrape the latest Calenders from **CryptoCraft** and saves the data directly into **Consol Screen ** for real-time tracking.

 ---

 ## ⚡ Features
 - 🔎 Scrapes live data from [CryptoCraft](https://cryptocraft.com/)
 - 📄 Extracts titles, previews, timestamps, and links
-- 📊 Stores results automatically in Google Sheets
+- 📊 Stores results automatically in Consol Screen
 - ⏰ Runs every hour using Linux `screen` or `cron`
 - 🛡️ Lightweight and customizable